Max-Ola/Credit-Card-Fraud-Detection/README.md

 We have to import the necessary libraries, including pandas for loading and manipulating the data, train_test_split for splitting the data into training and test sets, StandardScaler for scaling the features, RandomForestClassifier for building the model, and confusion_matrix and classification_report for evaluating the model's performance.

-We have to import the necessary libraries, including pandas for loading and manipulating the data, train_test_split for splitting the data into training and test sets, StandardScaler for scaling the features, RandomForestClassifier for building the model, and confusion_matrix and classification_report for evaluating the model's performance